JuliaIO/JLD.jl/README.md

 ```
 This will cause `"MyTypes.jl"` to be loaded automatically whenever `"somedata.jld"` is opened.

+## If you have performance problems...

+Please see the complete documentation, particularly the section about custom serializers.

 ## Complete documentation

 More extensive documentation, including information about the JLD